kkkarnav/GoI_scrapers/README.md

 ### ec_doc_scraper
 Given the static link to each non-coal mining project's main EC page, grabs all PDF documentations for the project uploaded to https://environmentclearance.nic.in/

+### ec_parivesh_scraper
+Given the proposal number of each non-coal mining project, grab all information about it available at https://parivesh.nic.in/